Street harassment: Effects of street harassment

 Physical responses, physical safety, emotional reactions, and psychological symptoms are the effects of street harassment.
 Physical effects can also be discussed in terms of the physical safety of a woman.
 Recipients of harassment describe physical symptoms as muscle tension, having trouble breathing, dizziness, and nausea.
 Street harassment evokes from its targets emotional responses that range from moderate annoyance to intense fear.
 Two themes repeatedly appear in women's responses to inquiries about the experience of harassment: the intrusion upon privacy and the fear of rape.
 Some scholars deem that comments and conduct of a harasser reduce women to sexual objects and force this perception upon his target.
 Harassment may also teach women to be ashamed of their bodies and to associate their bodies with fear and humiliation through reflections of self-blame.
 A study published in 2010 reported that the experience of street harassment is directly related to a greater preoccupation with physical appearance and body shame, and is indirectly related to heightened fears of rape.
-Women who self-blame are likely to experience distressing symptoms in the form of body shame, body surveillance, and self-objectification.
-Not only does this result harm a woman's self-esteem, but it may also interfere with her ability to be comfortable with her sexuality.

 Street harassment severely restricts the physical and geographical mobility of women.
 It not only diminishes a woman's feelings of safety and comfort in public places, but also restricts her freedom of movement, depriving her of liberty and security in the public sphere.
 Women assess their surroundings, restrict choices of clothing, wear headphones, choose to exercise inside, and avoid certain neighborhoods or routes as proactive measures to reduce the chance of being harassed.
 In recent studies, street harassment was linked to indirect consequences that decrease the quality of women's lives.
 The decrease in quality of life is contributed to avoidant behaviors.

 A study in 2011 was aimed at recording the health effects of street harassment on women and girls.
 It was found that they were mentally stressed after experiencing street harassment.
 Poor mental health has been found to be linked to street harassment caused by paranoia that certain spaces are not safe.
 The main way the women and girls put a stop to this was reducing the amount of time they spent on the street.
 However, this negatively impacted their ability to hold down a job or go to where they could receive healthcare.
 Stranger harassment reduces feelings of safety while walking alone at night, using public transportation, walking alone in a parking garage, and while home alone at night.

 A 2000 article, based on Canada's Violence Against Women Survey, showed that past exposure to harassment from strangers is an important factor in women's perceptions of their safety in public.
 Harassment from a stranger, as opposed to an acquaintance, is more likely to induce fear of sexual victimization.